CloneICP vs Apollo.io: Precision Discovery vs Vibe GTM

 What Apollo Does Well

-Where Apollo Falls Short
+Where Apollo Falls Short for Discovery

-- At B2B SaaS companies (industry match)
+- At B2B SaaS companies by industry (correct industry filter)

-- Including people who only do partnerships
+- Includes people who only do partnerships, not prospecting

 How CloneICP Works

-Semantic Understanding
+Semantic Matching

 "VP of Sales who writes about outbound strategies and has scaled SDR teams from 2 to 20 reps"